AltaArts/ScenePresetsMenu--Prism-Plugin/README.md

 The ScenePresetsMenu plugin adds a menu to the Prism2 User Settings menu.
 In this menu a user may add directories where Prism2 will search for scene file presets.
 Any file in the selected directory will be displayed using "Create new version from preset" in the right-click menu of the Project Browser Scenefiles tab.
 This enables "empty" scene files to be used across projects.

-Example locations is a shared network directory availble to all users, or in the local Documents folder inside the Prism2 directory.
+Example locations: a shared network directory availble to all users, or in the local Documents folder inside the Prism2 directory.

-Scene files that are stored in each project's \\*Project*\\*Pipeline folder*\PresetScenes will still show in the right-click menu in addition to the files in the directories specified in this plugin's menu.
+Scene files that are stored in each project's \\*project*\\*pipelineFolder*\PresetScenes will still show in the right-click menu in addition to the files in the directories specified in this plugin's menu.